Muhammad Sharif (cosmologist)

 Muhammad Sharif (cosmologist) (Urdu: محمد شريف) (15 June 1962), TI, FPAS, is a Pakistani professor, specialised in mathematical physics and cosmology.
-He worked as the chairman of the department of Mathematics, University of the Punjab (PU), Lahore for six years, i.e., from 2013-2019.
-Now, Sharif has been appointed as Dean, Faculty of Science at University of the Punjab.
+He worked as the chairman of the department of Mathematics, University of the Punjab (PU), Lahore for six years, i.e., from 2013 to 2019.
+Sharif served as a Dean, Faculty of Science at University of the Punjab from 2019 to 2021.
+Now, Sharif is an HOD, Department of Mathematics and Statistics, The University of Lahore.
 He is a Higher Education Commission (HEC) Distinguished National Professor.
 He has been awarded with the Izaz-Fazeelat and Tamgha-i-Imtiaz by the government of Pakistan.

 Biography

 Sharif's father earned his living through agriculture.

 After graduating from The Islamia University of Bahawalpur, Sharif proceeded to join Quaid-e-Azam University (QAU), initially focusing to become a good mathematician.
 In this respect, Sharif was enrolled at QAU in Islamabad where he excelled in courses of mathematics and physics and received MSc Mathematics in 1985.

 In the same year, Sharif pursued his M.Phil applied Mathematics, followed by PhD in Mathematical physics under the supervision of Asghar Qadir.
 He obtained PhD degree in 1991.